 Fox Farm is known as the soil nutrient supplier first.
 But as the Hydroponic market expands, they also make a product line for Hydro growers (of course they can also be used in soils).

-Fox Farm is another trusted brand for decades, and many growers have used this package for growing hydroponically and enjoy absolutely great results.
+Fox Farm is another trusted brand for decades, and many growers have used this package for growing hydroponically and enjoyed absolutely great results.
 So there are no reasons you don't use this package for your soilless setup.

-Excellent alternative to the General Hydroponics
+Excellent alternative to the General Hydroponics.

 - Trusted product.